dantmnf/AMDColorTweaks/README.md

 # Known issues

-* The space of chromaticity values passed to the driver is to be determined (PCS-relative vs. illumient-relative).
 * The usage / effect of "Apply degamma instead" switch in "Edit Transfer" window is to be determined.

 # Building from source